elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `node_type_master` - (Optional) The node type for the Elasticsearch cluster (master node).
 * `node_type_ingest` - (Optional) The node type for the Elasticsearch cluster (ingest node).
 * `node_type_ml` - (Optional) The node type for the Elasticsearch cluster (machine learning node).
+* `autoscaling` - (Optional) Autoscaling policy defining the maximum and / or minimum total size for this topology element.
+For more information refer to the `autoscaling` block.

 ~> **Note when node_type_* fields set** After upgrading to a version that supports data tiers (7.10.0 or above), the `node_type_*` has no effect even if specified.
 The provider automatically migrates the `node_type_*` fields to the appropriate `node_roles` as set by the deployment template.
 After having upgraded to `7.10.0` or above, the fields should be removed from the terraform configuration, if explicitly configured.

+##### Autoscaling

+The optional `elasticsearch.autoscaling` block supports the following arguments:

+* `min_size` - (Optional) Defines the minimum size the deployment will scale down to.
+When set, scale down will be enabled, please note that not all the tiers support this option.
+* `min_size_resource` - (Optional) Defines the resource type the scale down will use (Defaults to `"memory"`).
+* `max_size` - (Optional) Defines the maximum size the deployment will scale up to.
+When set, scaling up will be enabled.
+All tiers should support this option.
+* `max_size_resource` - (Optional) Defines the resource type the scale up will use (Defaults to `"memory"`).

+-> Note that none of these settings will take effect unless `elasticsearch.autoscale` is set to `"true"`.

+Please refer to the [Deployment Autoscaling](https://www.elastic.co/guide/en/cloud/current/ec-autoscaling.html) documentation for an updated list of the Elasticsearch tiers supporting scale up and scale down.

 ##### Config